Oblique transition in hypersonic double-wedge flow: Transition to turbulence

 \section{Transition to turbulence}

 Our DNS study demonstrates that amplification of steady streaks, that result from quadratic interactions of oblique waves, leads to a formation of a 3D inflectional boundary layer profile.
-During this process, fluctuations with multiple spatial and temporal scales develop and flow eventually becomes turbulent.
-While a detailed description of the flat plate compressible turbulent boundary layers was provided in~\citet{duan_beekman_martin_2011,pirozzoli2011turbulence}, we examine wall and boundary layer statistics in the transition zone on the second wedge following the appearance of the inflectional flow profile but before the development of fully developed turbulence.
+During this process, fluctuations with multiple spatial and temporal scales develop \tc{black}{and, despite periodic nature of upstream forcing, the flow downstream of reattachment becomes turbulent.
+In this section, we utilize wall and boundary layer statistics to illustrate the onset of turbulence on the second wedge.}